AFx3/crema-static-analyzer/README.md

 rustup override set nightly-2024-11-21
 ```

-* Install rust nightly tools:
+* Install Rust nightly tools:
 ```bash
 rustup component add rust-src rustc-dev llvm-tools-preview
 ```
-(if you find errors, lunch again utill succesfully it downloads all the files)
+(if you find errors, lunch again utill it successfully downloads all the files)

 * Again, check now if it active the right version:
 ```bash